 American Chestnut Fieldwork

-For more than a decade, Seatuck has been engaged in an effort to keep the stock of Long Island’s American Chestnuts viable until a solution is found for the Chestnut Blight, which has 1-581-6908 the tree across its range.
+For more than a decade, Seatuck has been engaged in an effort to keep the stock of Long Island’s American Chestnuts viable until a solution is found for the Chestnut Blight, which has decimated the tree across its range.
 Seatuck staff pollinate American Chestnut trees in early July and collect nuts in the fall.
-The nuts are the grown and planted in parks and preserves.
+The nuts are then grown and planted in parks and preserves.
 Volunteers are always welcome – and needed!
-Contact us at email@example.com or 631-581-6908 to get involved.
+Contact us at firstname.lastname@example.org or 631-581-6908 to get involved.